marcinjahn/technology-notebook/src/docs/programming/architecture/ddd.md

 The namings in different Bounded Contexts and their relations is what defines **Context Maps**.
 It could be that different Bounded Contexts use the same name for different entities.
-It could also happen that different bounded context would model the same entity (like a Customer in Appointment Scheduler context and Customer in the Billing context).
+It could also happen that different bounded context would model the same entity differently (like a Customer in Appointment Scheduler context and Customer in the Billing context).

 A Context Map clearly shows what a given entity is represented by in another context.